jshuadvd/hacks-n-notes/computer-science/algorithms/quick_sort.md

 1. Arrange the elements smaller than **pivot** to its left.
 2. Then arrange the elements bigger than the **pivot** to its right.
+3. The elements don't have to be in order.
+Just to the correct side of the **pivot**.